 – A government official that feels the market is violating the law.
 Here is a case like that.
 In brief, a small farm was selling mushrooms legally.
 But the local health department apparently didn’t know the law and tried to stop the farm from selling mushrooms.
 The FTCLDF stepped in and showed the health department the error of their ways.

 In summary, anyone wading into the food business has to gird themselves for battle.
 Over a period of more than a hundred years, there has been a push in America to sanitize, raise hygiene in, and eliminate potential for illness in food production.
-The upshot of this has been that the associated costs of making food on a small scale has skyrocketed.
+The upshot of this has been that the associated costs of making food on a small scale have skyrocketed.
 It’s virtually impossible to break into the food business in Maryland without risking a lot from the get-go.
 It means a constant struggle and low profits.

 Rockhill Farm in MD started a dairy and I think the approval process took over a year.
 Someone in DC started a cheese making company at their wine and cheese restaurant, buying a top of the line cheesemaking machine and they even built a cheese cave and they were bringing in raw milk.
 And then their rent went up and they went out of business.